puppetlabs/r10k/README.markdown

 Puppetfile support
 ------------------

-r10k can operate on a Puppetfile as a drop-in replacement for librarian-puppet.
+r10k can operate on a Puppetfile using the same syntax as librarian-puppet uses.
 Puppetfiles are a simple Ruby based DSL that specifies a list of modules to install, what version to install, and where to fetch them from.
+Unlike librarian-puppet dependency resolution is not yet implemented but is on the roadmap.

 Puppetfile based commands are under the `r10k puppetfile` subcommand.